coastline of Spain

 Many schools in Spain have prominent Content and Language Integrated Learning (CLIL) programmes, in which they teach a variety of subjects in English, including maths, science, history, geography, art, music and physical education.
 You should therefore be prepared to help with English activities in a range of subject areas.

 Posts are available in all Spanish regions.
 The British Council works with our partners at the Spanish Ministry of Education to allocate each candidate to a region of Spain.
-We encourage all applicants to express regional preferences in their application to inform our decisions.
+Applicants cannot choose where their placement will be in Spain and are allocated a placement however, we encourage all applicants to express regional preferences which are taken into consideration.

-You can choose one regional preference from Group A, one from Group B, and a final preference from any of the three groups.
-We have provided some information about each region in the menu below.
+You can select one regional preference from Group A, one from Group B, and a final preference from any of the three groups.
+If you state ‘no preference’ this means you are happy to be placed in any region within that group.
 Candidates are strongly encouraged to conduct their own research before selecting regional preferences as no changes can be made once an application has been submitted.
+We have provided some information about each region in the blue dropdown menu below.

-The areas listed in the group information below refer to regions and not towns or cities, although they may share the same name (e.g., Valencia, Madrid).
+The areas listed in the blue dropdown menu refer to regions and not towns or cities, although they may share the same name (e.g., Valencia, Madrid).
 While you can specify a preference for a particular environment, it is not possible to apply to a specific city or district within a given region e.g., specifying Barcelona if choosing Cataluña as your regional preference.
-Preferences are not guaranteed to be met and you may be allocated a placement that does not meet your preferences.

 Group A: Asturias, Ceuta, Extremadura, La Rioja, Melilla, Navarra, Pais Vasco